solidrock-technology/docs/docs/releases/index.md

 ### Quick link to documentation & guide

-In the event sidebar navigation you'll now find a new link this documentation site where we'll host guides, tutorials, FAQs and release notes!
+In the event sidebar navigation you'll now find a new link to this documentation site where we'll host guides, tutorials, FAQs and release notes!

 ## Previous Releases